Success and Motivation

 5. Focus on It!

 Note that goal setting is a current activity, not just a means to an end.
-Build-in reminders to keep you on the right path and make consistent time-allocation available to check your goals.
-Your end point may remain quite the same over the long term, but the effective plan you prepare for yourself along the way can alter significantly.
+Build in reminders to keep you on the right path and make consistent time allocations available to check your goals.
+Your endpoint may remain quite the same over the long term, but the effective plan you prepare for yourself along the way can alter significantly.
 Make sure the relevance, value, and necessity remain high.

 Significant Points

 Goal setting is actually more than desiring something to happen.
-Except you explicitly define straight what you want and comprehend why you want it in the first place, your challenge of success is considerably reduced.
+Unless you explicitly define what you want and comprehend why you want it in the first place, your chances of success are considerably reduced.

 By following the Five Golden Rules of Goal Setting you can set goals with self-assurance and enjoy the satisfaction that comes along with knowing you accomplished what you planned to do.

-I was as ignorant as you are now, until I knew I had to set my purpose right, so I had to plan my goal setting and work on it.I started studying the key differences between words associated with goal-setting, and this helps me to dish out to you much clearer info when it comes to setting goals.
+I was as ignorant as you are now until I knew I had to set my purpose right, so I had to plan my goal-setting and work on it.I started studying the key differences between words associated with goal-setting, and this helps me to give you much clearer information when it comes to setting goals.

 Goal Setting terms

-Goal setting is the method by which you figure out the things you intend to achieve and write them down for documentation and safe keeping purpose,, along with their different and specific timeframes.
+Goal setting is the method by which you determine the things you intend to achieve and write them down for documentation and safekeeping, along with their different and specific timeframes.

-Goal mapping is a way of using a “mind map” to clearly set out all your goals in a manner of graphic imagination, normally a goal map is made of keyword, notion, or willingness that you relate to looking like a flowchart or an example of how things are related to your goal accomplishment.
+Goal mapping is a way of using a “mind map” to clearly set out all your goals in a manner of graphic imagination.
+Normally, a goal map is made of keywords, notions, or willingness that you relate to, looking like a flowchart or an example of how things are related to your goal accomplishment.

 Goal Orientation Theory is the set of moral acceptance or ideas that depicts motivation as the major influence in the accomplishment of goals.
-In this theory, it observes why individuals involve in efforts towards goal achievement.
+This theory observes why individuals are involved in efforts towards goal achievement.

 4. Goal Vs Objective

 The difference between a goal and an aim is that goals are identifiable and specific, while aims are the things you just set your eyes on.
-An aim is deficient of direction and tangible actionable plan needed to attain one’s desired outcome, while a goal points out specificity and can be measured in terms of time and action necessary for its achievement.
+An aim is deficient in direction and a tangible, actionable plan needed to attain one’s desired outcome, while a goal points out specificity and can be measured in terms of time and action necessary for its achievement.

-The difference between a goal and a target is that a goal may not really have the numerical worth to be achieved, while a target normally needs to be quantified and measured to adhere the quantity of time and action that are required for its achievement.
-While a goal usually shows what you want to attain, a target generates a sense of pressure in taking the necessary efforts.
+The difference between a goal and a target is that a goal may not really have the numerical worth to be achieved, while a target normally needs to be quantified and measured to adhere to the quantity of time and action that are required for its achievement.
+While a goal usually shows what you want to attain, a target generates a sense of pressure to make the necessary efforts.

 Vision stands for a clear picture of the future that your mind imagines while a goal specifically addresses this by adding the thought of action and urgency.
 A vision can influence the goals that you might have, and goals include the effort required to realize such a vision.